mscatto/ocelot/README.md

 >### <b>BUILDING</b>
 Ocelot requires Qt Frameworks version 5.10+

-On Arch, you might need to install the following packages:
+On Arch you might need to install the following packages:
 `qt5-multimedia qt5-base taglib`

 Then you can build and run with: